GAULAvionique2023-2024/Ordinateur-de-bord-1/README.md

 ## Update log

+### 23/11/22
+Long time no see.
+Well I receive the board and do some test.
+All work except the GYRO and the inition of the fuse need to be confirm.
+I think I broke the gyro when I solder it so am waiting for a new one and in the same time im waiting for some e-fuse.
+I also made some minor change in the schematic and the board desing.
+Like switching the green status led by an RGB led, so it will be easyer to understand some status.

 ### 23/10/09
 Now the pcb is finish.
 I add the BOM file and the pcb is now on production.(see image: [ODB1_PCB](https://github.com/GAULAvionique2023-2024/Ordinateur-de-bord-1/blob/main/Images/ODB1_PCB.png))